 \subsection{Evidence Retrieval and Processing}

-For each evidence set, either human-provided ($\mathcal{E}_h$) or LLM-selected ($\mathcal{E}_m$), we retrieve the corresponding webpage content using the Jina API\footnote{\url{https://jina.ai/}}.
-Retrieved pages are cleaned to remove non-essential elements such as headers, footers, sidebars, and reference sections.
-The remaining text is then segmented into overlapping passages of 512 tokens with an overlap of 128 tokens.
+For each evidence set, whether human-provided ($\mathcal{E}_h$) or LLM-selected ($\mathcal{E}_m$), we retrieve the corresponding webpages using the Jina API\footnote{\url{https://jina.ai/}}.
+Retrieved pages are cleaned to remove non-essential elements such as headers, footers, navigation bars, and reference sections.
+The remaining body text is segmented into overlapping passages of 512 tokens with a 128-token overlap.

-Each passage is embedded using \texttt{sentence-transformers/all- mpnet-base-v2}, and the passage with the highest similarity to the flagged post $p$ is selected.
-The resulting top-ranked passages form the set of evidence chunks, denoted as $\mathcal{C}_h$ for human-provided evidence or $\mathcal{C}_m$ for LLM-selected evidence, which are subsequently used for note generation.
+Each 512-token passage is embedded using \texttt{sentence-transformers/all-mpnet-base-v2}, and the most semantically similar passage to the flagged post $p$ is selected per source.
+These form the evidence chunks $\mathcal{C}_h$ (human) or $\mathcal{C}_m$ (LLM), used for note generation.